SB-1113

 Plain Language

-Insurers must ensure that their AI algorithms used in utilization review do not create foreseeable, material risks of harm to covered persons.
+Insurers' AI-based algorithms used in utilization review must not create foreseeable, material risks of harm to covered persons.
+This is a substantive safety standard paralleling the facility requirement.

 Statutory Text